John C. Malone: Business career

 In 1963, Malone began his business career at Bell Telephone Laboratories of AT&T, working in economic planning and research and development.
 In 1968, he joined McKinsey & Company, and in 1970, became group vice president at General Instrument Corporation (GI).
 He was later president of Jerrold Electronics, a GI subsidiary.
-For twenty-four years, from 1973 to 1996, Malone served as president and CEO of Tele-Communications Inc. (TCI).
+For twenty-four years, from 1973 to 1996, Malone was president and CEO of Tele-Communications Inc. (TCI).

 Malone is on the boards of directors for Bank of New York Mellon, Expedia.com, Charter Communications, Warner Bros.
 Discovery, and Lions Gate Entertainment Corp.
 Malone is chairman emeritus of Cable Television Laboratories, Inc. and chairman of Liberty Global, Inc., and formerly the DirecTV Group.
 His rise to chairman at Liberty Global was contentious at times.

 In 2005, Malone held 32 percent of the shares in the media company News Corporation, and although only about half were voting shares, Rupert Murdoch reportedly had concerns that he might lose control of his company to Malone, and tried to oust him from the firm with a "poison pill" strategy.

-He was director of the National Cable & Telecommunications Association (NCTA) from 1974 to 1977, and again from 1980 to 1993.
+Malone was the director of the National Cable & Telecommunications Association (NCTA) from 1974 to 1977, and again from 1980 to 1993.
 During the 1977–1978 term, Malone was the NCTA's treasurer.

-In 1992, Malone coined the term 500-channel universe to describe a future media environment where a vast number of TV channels would be available, by eliminating the need for broadcast radio channels as a scarce resource.
+In 1992, Malone coined the term 500-channel universe to describe a future media environment in which a vast number of TV channels would be available, by eliminating the need for broadcast radio channels as a scarce resource.

 In business dealings Malone has been dubbed "Darth Vader", a nickname allegedly given to him by Al Gore when Malone was the head of TCI.

 In 1994, Wired portrayed Malone on their cover as "Mad Max" from The Road Warrior (also known as Mad Max 2), with an interview describing his battles with the FCC.

-He is also known as the "Cable Cowboy".
+Malone is known throughout the business world as the "Cable Cowboy".

 Bloomberg estimated him to be worth over US$9 billion in May 2021.